BytewaveMLP/drawpile-ldap-auth-server/README.md

 extauthfallback = false
-; drawpile-ldap-auth-server can pull moderator status from LDAP groups; set this to true if ; you'd like to enable that extauthmod = true
+; drawpile-ldap-auth-server can pull moderator status from LDAP groups; set this to true if ; you'd like to enable that
+; Drawpile flag: MOD
+extauthmod = true
+; drawpile-ldap-auth-server can also allow users to host sessions based on LDAP group membership;
+; set this to true if you'd like that as well
+; Drawpile flag: HOST
+extauthhost = true
 ; should guests be allowed to access Drawpile?
 ; this setting must match the setting in config.toml for drawpile-ldap-auth-server allowGuests = false